Canadian Physician Assistant Profession

 In Newfoundland, in it's 2023 budget, the government announced that it is investing $700,000 for a Physician Assistants Pilot Program that will introduce PAs into their health system and help support human resource challenges across the health system.

-In Prince Eward Island, through the partnership of government, the College of Physicians and Surgeons of Prince Edward Island and Health PEI new regulations have been generated to allow PA to be licensed and practice in Prince Edward Island, providing more support to physicians and helping to improve access to care for Islanders.
+In Prince Edward Island, through the partnership of government, the College of Physicians and Surgeons of Prince Edward Island and Health PEI new regulations have been generated to allow PA to be licensed and practice in Prince Edward Island, providing more support to physicians and helping to improve access to care for Islanders.

 Currently in Quebec physicians may not delegate medical acts and PAs may not practice in the province (outside of the military).
 We advocate strongly for expansion, and there is starting to be support for PAs in the province and we believe that a framework to allow PAs to practice in the province will be developed in the near future.